olaniSiyum/heart-rate-peaks/README.md

 # heart-rate-peaks
-determining if there is a peak
+To write the function that determine if there is a "peak" at a given index of a list.